bedrock-ws/bedrockpy/docs/contributing/index.md

 We welcome any kind of contributions - let it be just a reference to a typo.

+Here are a few examples of ways you can contribute:

-- Issue in documentation (e.g. grammar or typos)
+- Mention issue in documentation (e.g. grammar, typos, UI)
 - Writing blogs which are included in the documentation
 - Translating
 - Fixing bugs
-- Feature request
+- Sharing feature request

 To avoid repeating ourselves and make your way faster and transparent we aks you to read this section carefully.
 But don't worry, if you don't understand something or